AI and Remote Sensing for Monitoring Landslides and Flooding

 The Energy Source (A)

+Sensing technologies rely on data from an energy source that is either passive or active.
 AI can analyze data from passive sources like sunlight or moonlight reflected off the Earth’s surface.
 For example, it can use satellite imagery from reflected sunlight to detect changes in land and water surfaces that may indicate flooding or landslides.
-AI can also process data from active sources such as LiDAR, radar, and lasers.
-Light Detection and Ranging (LiDAR), for example, which uses light instead of radiowaves, can measure variations in ground height with high precision, helping to identify terrain changes that may precede a landslide and also measure the mass of land that may have shifted in the event.
+AI can also process data from active sources such as radar and LiDAR (Light Detection and Ranging).
+LiDAR, which uses light instead of radio waves, can measure variations in ground height with high precision, helping to identify terrain changes that may precede a landslide and measure the mass of land that may have shifted in the event.

 Interaction of Energy with the Atmosphere (B)